 The Board adopted the Restricted Share Unit Plan for Non-Employee Directors ("Director RSU Plan") on March 20, 2014.
-The Director RSU Plan was amended and restated effective December 18, 2015 and December 18, 2017.
+The Director RSU Plan was amended and restated effective December 8, 2015, December 18, 2017, March 14, 2019 and September 14, 2020.
+The Director RSU Plan was most recently amended and restated to accommodate grants of Director RSUs to participants in the United Kingdom.
+These amendments did not require shareholder approval in accordance with the amendment provisions of the Director RSU Plan.
 A maximum of 500,000 Common Shares are available for issuance under the plan.
 Pursuant to the Director RSU Plan, non-employee Directors are permitted to elect, once each calendar year, to receive all or a portion of their annual retainer in the form of Director RSUs instead of cash.
 A Director RSU is a right to acquire a fully-paid and non-assessable Common Share credited by means of a bookkeeping entry to an account in the name of the non-employee director.
 The number of Director RSUs to be awarded to a Director is determined by dividing the amount of the applicable portion of the Director's annual retainer by the applicable fair market value of a Common Share on that date.
 The Board, in its sole discretion, may award additional Director RSUs, subject to an annual aggregate value of \$150,000 per Director.